nanxstats/protr/README.md

 ## Installation

-To download and install `protr` from CRAN:
+To install `protr` from CRAN:

 ```r
 install.packages("protr")
 ```

-Or try the development version on GitHub:
+Or try the latest version on GitHub:

 ```r
 # install.packages("devtools")